JensenNick/huawei_solar_pees/README.md

 ![Definitions and Flows](pictures/flows_definitions.jpg)

+> :bulb: The [Wiki Pages](https://github.com/JensenNick/huawei_solar_pees/wiki) includes an overview and more detailed description of all sensors included in the *"Huawei Solar PEES package"*.

 ## 3. Installation
 The custom sensors included in the *"Huawei Solar PEES package"* are available for download as a single file, a "package", for easy copy/paste "installation".
 You can read more about packages in the Home Assistant documentation [Packages](<https://www.home-assistant.io/docs/configuration/packages/>).